Engineering

 Total (day one)18-32 GB

 The 40 GB minimum gets you started.
 For any agent you plan to run for more than a few months, 80 GB gives comfortable headroom.
 If you are running browser automation or expecting to accumulate significant workspace files, 80-100 GB from the start prevents a painful disk expansion procedure down the road.
+ClawTrust agents ship with log rotation pre-configured and disk usage alerts at 80%, so you never wake up to a full disk and a crashed agent.

 Best VPS for OpenClaw Self-Hosting in 2026